nashalysf/Deepen/README.md

 # Bootcamp MERN Capstone
 ## Deepen
 *  A social platform for developers where they can showcase their projects, help and inspire.
-Like a GitHub Project Search page mixed with the UX|UI of the social platforms Pinterest/Behance.
-Users upload their work descriptions, code snippets, screenshots and live links or GitHub repo where the project can be found.
+A GitHub repo/user search-engine with the UX of Pinterest and UI of Behance.
+Users upload their work, visuals, and live links or GitHub repo where the project can be found.

 * Features:
   * Create, edit, delete and see posts.
+  * Create, delete comments and likes.
-  * Follow other users, see followers and save your favorite projects.
+  * Follow other users, see followers, created and saved projects.
+  * Search for users or projects.
   * Create and edit user information.
   * Allows donations to developer or platform.
   * PWA